AirAsia X Logo

 The airline experienced financial challenges in 2015–2016 due to fierce competition and currency fluctuations.
 As a result, the company reorganized, streamlining its route system and cutting expenses.

-Following the restructuring, the airline returned to the North American market in 2017 and began expanding again by launching new routes, one of which was to Hawaii (USA).
+Following the restructuring, the airline returned to the North American market in 2017 and began expanding again by launching new routes, including one to Hawaii in the United States.

-By expanding service on its current routes and adding new destinations, the airline concentrated on bolstering its position in the Asia-Pacific area in 2018–2019.
+By expanding its service on current routes and adding new destinations, the airline focused on bolstering its position in the Asia-Pacific region in 2018–2019.

-The company was obliged to drastically reduce its operations and start a restructuring process in 2020 due to extraordinary obstacles that required the airline to adjust to the changing realities of the market.
+The company was obliged to drastically reduce its operations and start a restructuring process in 2020 due to extraordinary obstacles that required the airline to adapt to the changing market realities.

 Meaning and History

-The logos of AirAsia X have evolved over time but always kept recognizable elements that link back to the parent brand, AirAsia.
+The logos of AirAsia X have evolved, but they have always kept recognizable elements that link back to the parent brand, AirAsia.
 The red color and distinctive font connect with AirAsia’s identity, symbolizing dynamism, energy, and an innovative approach that defines the entire group.
 Meanwhile, the AirAsia X logos carry a special meaning that highlights the company’s focus on long-haul flights.
 Through its logos, AirAsia X aims to convey the concept of making long-distance travel accessible to a broad audience.

 What is AirAsia X?

 It is part of the Malaysian budget airline AirAsia, specializing in affordable long-haul flights.
 It strives to make faraway places accessible to all kinds of travelers through low-cost tickets and efficient service.
-With Kuala Lumpur and Bangkok hubs, AirAsia X flies to destinations in Asia, the Middle East, and Europe using its up-to-date Airbus A330 planes.
+With hubs in Kuala Lumpur and Bangkok, AirAsia X flies to destinations in Asia, the Middle East, and Europe using its modern Airbus A330 planes.

 2007

-In 2007, AirAsia X, first called FlyAsianXpress or FAX, introduced a logo that spoke to its mission and approach.
+In 2007, AirAsia X, originally called FlyAsianXpress or FAX, introduced a logo that reflected its mission and approach.
 The red letters in its name boldly stated the airline’s focus on being fast and affordable.
-As part of AirAsia, AirAsia X followed the same core idea of providing low-cost flights without cutting down on comfort, aiming to make flying available to more people.
-The logo was a clear sign of this goal.
+As part of AirAsia, AirAsia X followed the same core idea of providing low-cost flights without compromising comfort, aiming to make flying more accessible to a wider audience.

-Choosing red for the logo was thoughtful, symbolizing the airline’s energetic and passionate approach to the industry.
+Choosing red for the logo was thoughtful, as it symbolizes the airline’s energetic and passionate approach to the industry.
 AirAsia X set out to change our thoughts about long-haul flights by offering budget-friendly options without lowering service quality.

 The design, especially the extended “X,” was creative and meaningful.
 It subtly suggested the airline’s specialty in long-distance flights, pointing to its goal of connecting places like Malaysia and Australia.
 This design spoke of the distances AirAsia X covers and its ambition to connect different parts of the world.